Kulgar/cic_payment/README.markdown

     class PaymentsController < ApplicationController

       def index
-        # :montant and :reference are required, you can also add :text_libre, :lgue and :mail arguements if needed
+        # :montant and :reference are required, you can also add :texte_libre, :lgue and :mail arguements if needed
         @request = PaiementCic.new.request(:montant => '123', :reference => '456')
       end